leemaiwu/Project-Pokemon-Team-Builder/README.md

 ## API

-The Pokemon are displayed using the PokeAPI.
+The Pokemon are displayed using the [Poke API](https://pokeapi.co/).

 ## Author